 Considering that most other basic shared hosting plans can be found for as low as 4 pounds or even cheaper, it’s not a good market for FatCow right off the bat.

 The plan comes with unlimited disk space and email addresses.

 This plan (and all the others) also brags about “oodles” of bandwidth, which is just FatCow’s way of saying that they offer unlimited bandwidth for all their users.

 Furthermore, you’ll get access to a free website builder and a free domain name, plus 1GH of JustCloud storage.

-WordPress Blog plans start at £2.89 per month for the basic option, while the advanced “Essential” option starts at £5.35 per month.
+WordPress Starter plan starts at £3 per month, while the advanced WP “Essential” option starts at £5.56 per month.

 These include a core suite of features, including a customizable control panel and preinstalled plugins and themes.

 These plans also come with better speed and security compared to the shared hosting options.
 This is notable since the shared hosting plans don't come with any security features whatsoever.